GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

  5. After the gateway receives a Membership Query message with the L flag set to 1.

- 6. When the gateway wishes to report a (S,G) subscription with a source address that does not currently have other group subscriptions.
+ 6. When the gateway wishes to report an (S,G) subscription with a source address that does not currently have other group subscriptions.

  7. When there is a network change detected, for example when a gateway is